Code-Institute-Submissions/3rd-milestone-project-my-veggie-food/static/testing-doc/TESTING.md

 - Testing responsiveness in different screen sizes.
 - Manually testing the functionality of the links.
 - Manually testing creating an user account.
+- Manually trying to log out of the created account.
 - Manually testing proving that the user is logged in.
-- Manually testing of the user profile.
 - Manually testing the functionality of creating a recipe.
 - Manually testing the functionality of editing a recipe.
 - Testing manually the function of delete a recipe.